ishme-al/c-to-ocaml/README.md

 # project submission notes
 ## tests
 When `dune test` is run we compile all source files in `source` folder and transpile them to `actual`.
 Then each file is ran, comparing their output and return code with expected values in the code and in `expected` folder.
+You can see the transpiled files in the `actual` folder.

 # todo